1. Topics

 • Realtime updates: When a client needs to be notified when new information becomes available, WebSockets are generally a good fit.

-• Low latency updates: WebSockets have less overhead compared to HTTP, as they don't require the headers and handshakes for each request-response cycle.
-This efficiency leads to lower data transfer costs and improved performance for realtime situations.
+• High performance and low latency: WebSockets have less overhead compared to HTTP, as they don't require the headers and handshakes for each request-response cycle.
+This efficiency leads to lower data transfer costs and improved performance for realtime situations like chat and live data updates.

 Copy link to clipboard